 All together, these schemes are both prevalent and costly:

-- 57% of fraud is committed by company insiders or a combination of insiders and outsiders (3).
+- 57% of fraud is committed by company insiders or a combination of insiders and outsiders.

-- Overall the financial services industry is the most impacted by internal fraud (4).
+- Overall the financial services industry is the most impacted by internal fraud.

-Insiders pose the biggest threat to businesses because they possess the knowledge to manipulate their organizations’ systems to their own benefit.
-Fraudsters familiar with internal systems are also in the best position to hide their misdeeds.
+Insiders pose a particular threat to organizations because they possess the knowledge to manipulate internal systems to their own benefit.
 They might have access to funds, sensitive data, or restricted systems as part of their job.
 They also may know company policies around fraud, as well as the hallmarks of fraud their organization looks out for, to better fly under the radar.

 Finally, both data and defenses are all too often siloed within organizations.
 Cybersecurity, compliance, AML operations, corporate security, risk management, etc. may all operate separately with little communication or data sharing.
 This makes it easier for insiders manipulating internal systems to slip through the cracks and evade detection for longer.